 Until recently, apartments in Auckland have been confined to the hustle and bustle of the inner city.
 But planning changes brought by the Auckland Unitary Plan mean that more apartments are being developed in suburban areas.

 Many suburban apartments are strategically located so that residents can enjoy easy access to public parks and transport links.
 This way of living encourages walking and reduces car dependency.

 The Fraser Avenue neighbourhood in Northcote is a level 800m walk to the town centre and five minutes from the nearest bus stop on Lake Road.
 It’s also directly opposite the newly completed greenway; a green corridor that links several of Northcote’s parks and neighbourhoods to each other and the town centre.

 Akoranga Bus Station

 The trick to becoming a satisfied suburban apartment dweller is to ensure that you choose your neighbourhood just as carefully as your home.
 Overseas research shows that many people living in medium-density apartment neighbourhoods are highly satisfied with their home because of the sense of community it promotes.
 They’re more likely to opt for public transport and walking routes over a car journey and swap private backyards for communal living spaces that are part-and-parcel of medium-density residential developments.

 The Fraser Avenue apartments are built around a village green and include lobbies and shared spaces to encourage chance encounters with neighbours.
 Fraser Avenue is also in close proximity to many of the North Shore’s numerous parks and beaches, including the popular Takapuna beach.
-The new greenway further promotes community interaction and will see several local parks and green spaces upgraded for public use.
+The new Te Ara Awataha greenway promotes community interaction and links homes to multiple local parks and green spaces.

 Greater choice, better quality